The Life Sciences Law Review: Belgium

 making a medicinal product belonging to the categories referred to in Article 3(1) and (2) [i.e., products covered by the centralised EU procedure] available for compassionate reasons to a group of patients with a chronically or seriously debilitating disease or whose disease is considered to be life-threatening, and who cannot be treated satisfactorily by an authorised medicinal product.

-The product concerned must either be the subject of an application for a centralised marketing authorisation or must be undergoing clinical trials.
+In December 2020, Belgian law has revised the rules on compassionate use by allowing access when the concerned disease cannot be treated by a product that is 'authorised and reimbursed'.19 Thus, if the disease can be treated satisfactorily with an authorised product that is not (yet) reimbursed in Belgium, patients will be able to access a non-approved medicinal product through compassionate use.
+The non-approved product concerned must either be the subject of an application for a centralised marketing authorisation or must be undergoing clinical trials.
 The specific procedure to be followed in Belgium is set out in Article 106 of the 2006 Decree and was amended in 2014.
 The applicant must submit an application for a compassionate use programme to the FAMHP, which includes a review by an ethics committee.
 The Decree sets out what information is required in the application, including a standardised informed-consent form for the patient.
 The applicant must specify whether it requests the intervention of the compulsory health insurance for reimbursement purposes.
 The FAMHP forwards the application to the European Medicines Agency (EMA) and may request, in consultation with the EMA and the applicant, an opinion from the Committee for Medicinal Products for Human Use.
 The Minister of Health must adopt a decision on the compassionate use programme within 55 business days from the decision on the admissibility of the request, failing which, the decision is deemed positive.
 Decisions are published on the website of the FAMHP and are regularly reassessed.
-Under certain conditions and for certain diseases, products available under a compassionate use programme may benefit from (limited) reimbursement under the so-called 'early temporary reimbursement' regime (see Section III below).
+Under certain conditions and for certain diseases, products available under a compassionate use programme may benefit from (limited) reimbursement under the 'early temporary reimbursement' regime (see Section III).

 In emergency situations, an unauthorised medicinal product can be used without requesting a compassionate use programme if a number of conditions are met, in particular: